Participatory Budgeting in the 26th Ward

 • Residents of the 26th Ward who are over 14 years-old may vote.

-For 2025, voting will take place at the Ward office at 2511 W Division and at any public events.
+Voting will take place at the Ward office at 2511 W Division, at 26th Ward public events, and online.
 Residents will be asked to verify their address and age.

 • In 2024, 26th Ward Summer Youth Interns collaborated with Thea Crum of UIC Great Cities Institute to design the rules and procedures for this process.